isdk/web-fetcher.js/README.action.md

 Pauses the execution of the Action Script to allow for manual user intervention (e.g., solving a CAPTCHA).

-This action is only effective in `browser` mode and **requires** an `onPause` callback handler to be provided in the `fetchWeb` options.
+This action **requires** an `onPause` callback handler to be provided in the `fetchWeb` options.
 When triggered, this action calls the `onPause` handler and waits for it to complete.

 * **`id`**: `pause`
 * **`params`**: